MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Experiments

-To comprehensively demonstrate the effectiveness of our proposed method, we conduct ablation studies to evaluate the contributions of each component.
-As outlined in our method section, our proposed \emph{MVGS} consists of four key components, such as multi-view regulated learning, cross-ray densification, multi-view augmented densification, and cross-intrinsic guidance.
-In our experiments, we find the appropriate multi-view training settings significantly improve rendering performance compared to existing Gaussian-based methods.
-This improvement is a distinguishing feature of our proposed method.
+In our experiments, we found that the appropriate multi-view training configurations significantly improve rendering performance compared to existing Gaussian-based methods.
+This improvement is a notable characteristic of our proposed method.
 As shown in Fig. \ref{vis_mv}, we compare existing state-of-the-art Gaussian methods with their counterparts enhanced by our proposed multi-view training.
-Fig. \ref{vis_mv} investigates the relation between rendering improvements and the multi-view training settings.
+Fig. \ref{vis_mv} investigates the relation between rendering improvement and the number of views in multi-view training.
 We observe that incorporating our multi-view training into existing methods leads to a substantial improvement in novel view synthesis quality.
-This enhancement is primarily attributed to our proposed multi-view regulated learning that constrains the optimization of the entire 3D Gaussians with multi-view information.
+This enhancement is primarily attributed to our proposed multi-view regulated learning that constrains the optimization of the entire 3D Gaussians with multi-view information, thus enforcing global consistency across views.
 However, when the number of multi-views increases to a certain number, the performance begins to degrade.
 This occurs because an excessive number of multi-views leads to a large number of sampled views analogous to a region of views, encouraging 3D Gaussians to overfit in an area of the scene.
-Therefore, a moderate or scanty multi-view setting is more conducive to the optimization of 3DGS.
+Therefore, a moderate or scanty multi-view setting is more conducive to the optimization.